Birth place of the world’s most famous orchestra.

 Concerts that touch the hearts of millions: New Year’s Concert and Summer Night Concert.

 In our specifically equipped concert hall on the museum’s first floor, you can experience the highlights of the Viennese New Year’s Concert and the Schönbrunn Summer Night Concert.
-Highest audio-visual quality and a festive ambiance allow you to dive in and experience this exceptional cultural events as if you had been there in person.
+Highest audio-visual quality and a festive ambiance allow you to dive in and experience these exceptional cultural events as if you had been there in person.
 The Best-Of versions will be screened every full hour, from 10am to 9pm daily.

 Waltz-Dice-Game: compose your own waltz with up to 4 people.